dwmuller/NMSInventoryExplorer/README.md

 Recipe finder after successfully finding a recipe chain using selected inventory:
 ![screenshot with successful recipe list](./screenshots/found-recipe.png)

-## Problems

-Hello Games tried to obscure the save file with a release in late 2018 that changed the plain English JSON tags to obfuscated bits of text.
-The mapping of these tags in save-file.rkt is incomplete, based on what I was able to figure out so far from one of my own save files.
-Similarly, the information in items.rkt, which enumerates the items in the game with their base values (where known) is not complete, nor is the listing of recipes in recipes.rkt.

 ## Implementation Notes

 The software is written in [Racket], and uses its native GUI library.